 He offers the theory that time in front of these blue light-rich screens at night will be more disruptive to our sleep than incandescent lighting.
 Interestingly, one of the final discussion points in the editorial is about our ability to control the wavelengths emitted by LEDs.
 Dr. Czeisler suggests that any adverse effect of exposure to these lights at night could be mitigated by replacing blue heavy light with red or orange heavy light in the evenings.

 This editorial offers interesting discussion points surrounding the relationship between light – especially evening or nighttime exposure to light – and difficulty sleeping.

-Dr Czeisler’s article makes reference to several publications, mainly centred around trends in the average number of hours adults and children sleep each night, and the prevalence of the adverse effects of sleep deprivation.
+Dr. Czeisler’s article makes reference to several publications, mainly centered around trends in the average number of hours adults and children sleep each night, and the prevalence of the adverse effects of sleep deprivation.
 As an opinion piece, the overall discussion points are narrative in nature and are not based on any individual piece of research or evidence.

 One proven method of improving your sleep is what is known as “sleep hygiene”.
-This is where you control both physical and environmental factors in order to promote sleep.
+This is where you control both physical and environmental factors inadvice about sleep hygiene.

 If you have persistent insomnia (more than four weeks), contact your GP for advice.
-You may require more in-depth “sleep training” counselling, often done using cognitive behavioural therapy (CBT) techniques.
-Alternatively, there may be an underlying condition contributing towards your insomnia.
+You may require more in-depth “sleep training” counseling, often done using cognitive behavioral therapy (CBT) techniques.
+Alternatively, there may be an underlying condition contributing to your insomnia.

 Read more about the treatment of insomnia.